-- Learn about direct deposit, pay dates, transporation benefits, taxes, and other Payroll related topics in the Benefits and Payroll overview webinar on the first Wednesday of your employment.
+- Learn about direct deposit, pay dates, transportation benefits, taxes, and other Payroll related topics in the Benefits and Payroll overview webinar on the first Wednesday of your employment.

-- Consider different transporation options to get to GW.
+- Consider different transportation options to get to GW.

 - Review leave programs available to GW employees.

 - Find out the dates of GW's holidays.

 - Read a welcome letter from Interim Vice President of Human Resources, Dale McLeod.

 - Learn about GW and GW's involvement in our community, city, and abroad.

 - Review GW's Strategic Initiatives and the GW Values.